|Birth: ||May 2, 1875|

 In 1928, he and his family moved to Ovid, Colorado, where he was employed by the Great Western Sugar Company for approximately ten years, when ill health forced him to retire.
 The family then moved to Denver where they remained for about a year and a half; then returned to Ovid.
 In 1939, they moved to Littleton, Colorado, where he resided until his death.
 In late years, he had throat cancer and had his larynx box removed and could not talk except through a hole that had been made which he kept covered when not speaking.
 He kept busy by carrying on extensive correspondence, writing letters and poems to the Denver Post, and tinkering with old clocks.
 He would take them apart and put them in good working order before presenting them to friends.

-He is found on the 1900 census in Hastings, Adams County, NE, found under the name of Charles L. ENWALD, not ENWALL, born in May of 1875 in Iowa, age 25, both parents from Sweden, married to JENNIE, age 20.
+He is found on the 1900 census in Hastings, Adams County, NE, found on the census under the name of Charles L. ENWALD, not ENWALL, born in May of 1875 in Iowa, age 25, both parents from Sweden, married to JENNIE, age 20.
 She was born in New York, parents were from Wales.
 Number of years married, zero.
 Charles' occupation is a painter.

 Their marriage license states that Jennie's maiden name was ROBERTS.
 Charles and Jennie were married 2 May, 1900.
 Their divorce was granted 25 July 1903.
 There was one child: MILDRED F. ENWALL.
 Jennie was granted custody of Mildred and her maiden name JENNIE ROBERTS was restored.